A relaxing family stay at Grand Hyatt Singapore - review

 The new wellness hub is located amongst the lush landscaping to the rear of the property.
 The creative planting is the work of international landscape architects Grant Associates and draws on the Japanese concept of forest bathing.
 Pathways meander through the tropical plants, butterfly-attracting flowers and water features until the greenery opens onto the Wellness Pool with jacuzzi, jet sprays and hydromassage areas.

-Continue on a little further to the second swimming pool.
-Hidden amongst the foliage are shady daybeds and Dedon pods.
-Relaxing amognst the greenery is incredibly relaxing, although the surrounding skyscrapers serve as a reminder that you’re very much still in one of Asia’s busiest cities.
+Continue on a little further to the second swimming pool with shady daybeds and Dedon pods hidden amongst the foliage.
+Relaxing amognst the greenery transports you to the lush landscapes of Southeast Asia's holiday islands, although the surrounding skyscrapers are a sharp reminder that you’re very much still in one of Asia’s busiest cities.

 Dining